-While the importance of a heater in a home cannot be overemphasized, there are ways to cut down the use of heater in your house.
+While the importance of a heater in a home cannot be overemphasized whether if you’re using traditional radiators or designer radiators, there are ways to cut down the use of heater in your house.
 The more your heater works the higher your energy bill will be.
 But do you realize that there are several simple ways by which you can keep your cold rooms warm without using your heater?

 Do you know how much energy bill you will save if your heater works a lot less?
 When your apartment is naturally warm, your heater will work less but when it is very cold, the heater will work more and this will take its toll on your pay.

 There are simple tips on how to keep your house warm.
 Even though, some of them may cost some money initially, but they will save you a lot of money in the long run.
 They will only cost you a one-time purchase cost but reduce your monthly energy bill for a long time.